section-engineering-education/engineering-education/Designing-an-Authentication-API-using-Service-Classes-in-Flutter/index.md

   - url:  /engineering-education/designing-an-authentication-api-using-service-classes-in-flutter/hero.jpg
     alt: Authentication API using flutter service classes image
 ---
+### Introduction

 `Service classes` are an excellent method to keep third-party code implementation details out of your software when calling an API method from numerous locations in your code.
 A side consequence of Services is that it produces a domain language specific to your app through the APIs of your services.
 So your view models can be read as well.
 Moreover, the view models can be read as well.
 <!--more-->
 Creating services becomes second nature once you have mastered the concept.
 However, that certain functionality may be so simple when you follow that path.

 With the help of service classes, we will learn how to encapsulate third-party libraries and APIs and isolate them from other parts of the program.
-We will use authentication as an example.

-Using service classes, you may hide the implementation details of third-party code in your app.
+As an example, we'll look at authentication.
+You can hide the implementation details of third-party code in your app using service classes.
 When you need to call an API function numerous times across your codebase, they can be very useful.
 ### When to create service classes
 When adopting the Stacked architecture, service is always established in certain instances.
 A service class does not have to finish the work service if it does not make sense.